gerard-sog/arma3-macvsog-columbia-scripts/README.md

 this addAction ["Display total kills", "functions\colsog_fn_killCounter.sqf"]
 ```

-this will give you a scroll wheel action to diplay the kill counter when looking at the object. see [colsog_fn_killCounter.sqf](https://github.com/gerard-sog/arma3-macvsog-columbia-scripts/blob/main/functions/colsog_fn_killCounter.sqf)
+this will give you a scroll wheel action to display the kill counter when looking at the object. see [colsog_fn_killCounter.sqf](https://github.com/gerard-sog/arma3-macvsog-columbia-scripts/blob/main/functions/colsog_fn_killCounter.sqf)

 </details>